vladmesh/Assistants/assistant/llm_context_assistant.md

 - **Purpose:**
   - Instantiates various types of assistants based on configuration and request context.
 - **Types Created:**
-  - Main assistant (SecretaryLLMChat).
+  - Main assistant (BaseLLMChat with is_secretary=True).
-  - Sub-assistants (SubAssistantLLMChat) for domain-specific tasks.
+  - Sub-assistants (BaseLLMChat with is_secretary=False) for domain-specific tasks.

 ### Assistant Implementations
-- **BaseAssistant:**
+- **BaseLLMChat:**
-  - Provides an abstract foundation for common assistant functionality.
+  - Provides the foundation for all assistant functionality.
+  - Supports both secretary and sub-assistant roles through is_secretary flag.
+  - Routes requests to appropriate tools or sub-assistants.
 - **OpenAIAssistant:**
   - Integrates with the OpenAI API.
   - Uses thread-based context to maintain conversation state.
-- **SecretaryLLMChat:**
-  - Acts as the primary interface for user interactions.
-  - Routes requests to appropriate tools or sub-assistants.
-- **SubAssistantLLMChat:**
-  - Specialized assistants designed to handle delegated, specific tasks.

 ### Tools
 - **Purpose:**